Review Panel Terms of Reference (updated 15 Nov 2024)

 Appointment and Composition of the Review Panel

-- The Review Panel will be appointed by the Deputy Chief Executive, Commissioning, Design and Delivery, MoDP.
-It will comprise four employees of the MoDP, and should collectively have deep understanding and knowledge of the following:
+- The Review Panel comprises of four employees of DSS within MSD, and who collectively have deep understanding and knowledge of the following:

 - delivery of residential care;